-- Water systems are required to complete the service line assessments by October 16, 2024, per the Lead and Copper Rule Revisions. - The system owner must have an approved and current WSP or an approved SWSMP.
+- Water systems are required to complete the service line assessments by October 16, 2024, with annual updates for inventories with unknowns or lead service lines, per the Lead and Copper Rule Revisions. - The system owner must have an approved and current WSP or an approved SWSMP.
+The WSP cannot expire on or before November 30, 2024.
+The SWSMP must be approved after November 30, 2018, to be considered current and approved.
 If the WSP or SWSMP needs to be updated or developed, the planning document must be included in the scope of work. - System owner must have control of the project site (signed construction easement or signed agreement) or an agreement that can be executed on receipt of funding for any planned potholing. - Project must focus primarily on lead service line identification and inventory development. - Must be able to start project within 12 months of contract execution and complete project within 24 months of contract execution. - Applicants with an outstanding technical, managerial, or financial audit finding will not be eligible for a loan.